Slovak exonyms

-Below is a list of Slovak language exonyms for towns and villages in non-Slovak-speaking areas of the World :
+This is a list of Slovak language exonyms for towns, villages, and countries in non-Slovak-speaking areas of the World.

 Caveat: some of them are only used in historical contexts today (not always marked in the list).
-A complete list of names that are obligatorily translated into their Slovak equivalents today can be found here:
+A complete list of names that are obligatorily translated into their Slovak equivalents covers the Slovak Standardization of Geographic Nomenclature maintained by the Geodesy, Cartography and Cadastre Authority of the Slovak Republic.